cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 CBOR data is valid: for example, the encoded text string `0x62c0ae` does not contain valid UTF-8 and so is not a valid CBOR item.
-Also, specific tags may make semantic constraints that may be violated, such as a bignum tag containing another tag, or an instance of tag 0 containing a byte string or a text string with contents that do not match {{RFC3339}}'s `date-time` production.
+Also, specific tags may make semantic constraints that may be violated, such as a bignum tag enclosing another tag, or an instance of tag number 0 containing a byte string or a text string with contents that do not match {{RFC3339}}'s `date-time` production.
 There is no requirement that generic encoders and decoders make unnatural